 Your company may match a certain percentage of your 401(k) contributions – most do.
 For example, if your company matches 0.5% for every 1% you contribute up to 6%, that translates into an extra 3% in your account if you take advantage of the entire match.

 With the example above, your $3,000 contribution plus your employer’s match would add $4,500 to your 401(k).
 (Your company will have rules about when the entire match is yours.
 Get the details from your employer.)

 You can avoid penalties by leaving your money in your 401(k)

-Since 401(k)s are designed to help you save for retirement, there are stiff penalties for taking your money out early.
+Since 401(k)s are designed to help you save for retirement, there are penalties for taking your money out early.
 You’ll owe income taxes on the total amount and, if you're younger than 59½, also may owe a 10% early-withdrawal penalty.
 Plus, the IRS requires your employer to withhold 20% of your account value to pre-pay at least part of the taxes you’ll owe.